tamziy/CS_351_group_13/README.md

 **Q4: Does your API key has limitations such as rate limits or downtime?
 How are you going to deal with that?**
+*Firebase and DynamoDB have some limits such as quotas for login attempts for Firebase and read/write limits for DynamoDB.
+We will carefully monitor these limits to see if they are approached or not, making changes where necessary.
+In the case of downtime, we will add error handling, preventing the whole app from crashing if there are temporary issues.

 ## Authentication and Security

 **Q5: What authentication method will you use (e.g., username/password, OAuth, JWT)?**
 *As stated from above, we are going to us Firebase Authentication for secure username/password-based logins.*

-**Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?** The APIs we use should be listed in .env files and ignored outright from public commits via .gitignore.
+**Q6: How will you store and protect sensitive user data (e.g., passwords, tokens)?**
+*The APIs we use should be listed in .env files and ignored outright from public commits via .gitignore.
 Additionally, any tokens we use should be processed through GitHub, accessible through all members, and managed locally, if need be.

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**
 *Currently, we are strongly considering using AWS to deploy our project.
 We will manage environmntal variables by using it on an EC2 instance's environment or ultilizing AWS Secrets Manager.*

-**Q8: How will you ensure your deployment is reliable and easy to update?** During the latter phases of user testing and final revisions, we will periodically monitor our live deployment through AWS dashboards.
+**Q8: How will you ensure your deployment is reliable and easy to update?**
+*During the latter phases of user testing and final revisions, we will periodically monitor our live deployment through AWS dashboards.